 You’ll need to decide on the best date and time, and perhaps start shopping for a good camera, a microphone, maybe even some fancy lighting.

 And you’ll also need to decide what video conferencing tool you’re going to use.
-The main tools dominating the market at the minute are Google Meet (free for 60 minutes and 100 participants), Zoom (free for 40 minutes and 100 participants), and Microsoft Teams (free for 60 minutes and 100 participants).
+The main tools dominating the market at the minute are Google Meet, Zoom and Microsoft Teams.

 When planning all of the practical elements of your event, keeping everything in one place can make it a lot easier to stay on track.

 At Project.co we have a free event planning template that can help you do just that.

 Our template comes with ready-made, customisable tasks.
 Here, you can add all of your ‘To-do’s for the event: